seancorfield/next-jdbc/doc/getting-started.md

 ## Installation

-**You must be using Clojure 1.10 or later.** 1.12.1 is the most recent stable version of Clojure (as of June 4th, 2025).
+**You must be using Clojure 1.10 or later.** 1.12.2 is the most recent stable version of Clojure (as of August 25th, 2025).

 You can add `next.jdbc` to your project with either: